Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week2.md

 FlaskInstrumentor().instrument_app(app)
 RequestsInstrumentor().instrument()
 ```
 - Ran docker compose up, but it still didnt send any data to honeycomb.
-So created spans by an Acquiring Tracer and Creating Spans code from Honecomb.io Documentation from their website to my home_activities.py file in services folder of the backend-flask and data was then sent to honeycomb.
+So created spans by Acquiring Tracer and Creating Spans codes from Honecomb.io Documentation from their website to my home_activities.py file in services folder of the backend-flask and data was then sent to honeycomb.

 ![honeycomb_send_data](./assets/honeycomb-dataset.png)

-- Created custom spans by copying and adding codes to home_activities.py from Creating Spans.
+- Created custom spans by copying and adding codes to home_activities.py from Creating Spans in Honeycomb.io Documentation.

 ![custom_pan_app_now](./assets/app-now.png)